norberteder/gullap/README.md

 	</div>

 > The complete templates and input files for [devtyr.com](http://www.devtyr.com "DevTyr") can be viewed [here](https://github.com/devtyr/devtyrcom "GitHub DevTyr Website Repository").
 This should help you to get an overview of how Gullap works.

-## Future

-There are to great features I will work on:

-* Support of custom attributes.
-Define your own custom attributes within the YAML front matter and be able to use it within your templates.
-* Support of posts to be able to build a blog system